 Complaints to external bodies

 Local Government and Social Care Ombudsman – the local government ombudsman will want to be sure that you have already been through our internal complaint procedure and that the Council has had an opportunity to address your concerns.
 The Local Government and Social Care Ombudsman can also be contacted regarding matters of personal injustice.
-The Local Government Ombudsman can be contacted at:

 For advice on making a complaint, or to make a complaint over the telephone, please call the LGO Advice Team on 0300 061 0614 or 0845 602 1983.
-(Calls to 03 numbers will cost no more than calls to national geographic numbers (starting 01or 02) from both mobiles and landlines, and will be included as part of any inclusive call minutes or discount schemes in the same way as geographic calls.
+(Calls to 03 numbers will cost no more than calls to national geographic numbers (starting 01or 02) from both mobiles and landlines and will be included as part of any inclusive call minutes or discount schemes in the same way as geographic calls.
 Please note that calls may be recorded for training and quality purposes.)
 The Advice Team are available Monday to Friday from 8.30am to 5.00pm.
 You can also text ‘call back’ to 0762 480 4299.

-Complaints – Members of the Council (Elected or Co-opted)
+Complaints About Council Members (Elected or Co-opted)

 All members of the council – whether elected or co-opted – must abide by the council’s Code of Conduct which governs their behaviour and actions when they carry out their duties as local authority members.

-If you wish to make a complaint about a council member breaching the Code of Conduct please send this in writing to the council’s monitoring officer.
+If you wish to make a complaint about a council member breaching the Code of Conduct, please send this in writing to the council’s monitoring officer.
 The monitoring officer will aim to provide an acknowledgement to the complainant within 5 working days.
 This response may indicate further timescales depending on the nature of the allegation.

 Your complaint should set out: